opencontainers/runc/config.md

 ## <a name="configHooks" />Hooks

 Hooks allow for the configuration of custom actions related to the [lifecycle](runtime.md#lifecycle) of the container if supported by the platform.
-On Linux, they are run after the container namespaces are created.

 * **`hooks`** (object, OPTIONAL) MAY contain any of the following properties:
     * **`prestart`** (array of objects, OPTIONAL) is an array of [pre-start hooks](#prestart).